FINDATUB.COM & the GDPR

 FindATub.com specializes in providing search tools and services for individuals seeking senior care products and services, but we are also focused on the privacy and security of our consumers’ data.
 As a result, we keep current on all global initiatives to secure your data while you grant us permission to maintain it online.

 As a result, we have written this informative document outlining recent privacy law changes that effect consumers living within the European Union.
 We hope you take the time to read it.

 The General Data Protection Regulation (GDPR) is a new and very comprehensive EU privacy law that came into effect on May 25, 2018.
-The GDPR harmonizes data privacy laws across the EU and mandates how companies collect, store, delete, modify and otherwise process personal data of EU citizens.
+The GDPR harmonizes data privacy laws across the EU and mandates how companies collect, store, delete, modify writing essay and otherwise process personal data of EU citizens.
 It applies to any company that processes personal data of EU citizens, regardless of whether such company has any physical presence in the EU, or even whether it has any EU customers.